GerHobbelt/owemdjee/README.md

     + [resumable-assert](./resumable-assert)
     + ~~[spdlog](https://github.com/gabime/spdlog)~~
       + **removed**; reason: we've decided on using `glog` as the logging library for everything. `spdlog` has some nice features but in the end it was easy of cross-platform compilation and installed base that won out here...
+    + [uberlog](./uberlog) -- a cross platform C++ logging system that is focused on fast and small, writing to a shared memory ring buffer.
     + ~~[zlog](https://github.com/HardySimpson/zlog)~~
       + **removed**; `zlog` has a nice overall design but is too 'Unix-is-the-world' in its coding: in the end it was easy of cross-platform compilation of `glog` that won the day and I'm okay with layering on top of that one to get the zlog category and other channel features, once I really need them.
 - OCR core (tesseract)